-This is the beginner’s guide to WordPress blogging and SEO in 2018.
+This is the beginner’s guide to WordPress blogging and SEO.
 I’ll show you how to make your blog SEO friendly no matter which of the best blog sites that you use.

 You’ll love seeing your content rank on top of Google’s search and having more people discover your blog in search engines.
 Search is the king of free and organic traffic.

 Unlike social media, you don’t need to spend money to promote your content.